bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 for example. ]]

-## Providing Displayable Client Information {#request-display}
+## Providing Displayable RC Information {#request-display}

-If the client has additional information to display to the user during any interactions at the AS, it MAY send that information in the "display" field.
-This field is a JSON object that declares information to present to the user during any interactive sequences.
+If the RC has additional information to display to the RO during any interactions at the AS, it MAY send that information in the "display" field.
+This field is a JSON object that declares information to present to the RO during any interactive sequences.

 name